kissflow/lcnc-sdk-js/docs/src/content/docs/form/getField.md

     order: 1
 ---

-To retrieve the current value of a form field
+To retrieve the current value of a form field.

 ### Parameter